crguezl/vuejs-components-github-profile-card/README.md

 * The lab [Vue Components Basics at crguezl/vuejs-components-basics-plan-picker-component](https://github.com/crguezl/vuejs-components-basics-plan-picker-component)
 * Watch the videos at the [Vue.js Components Fundamentals](https://vueschool.io/courses/vuejs-components-fundamentals) course.

-You can check the branch `solution` if you have doubts
+You can check the branch [solution](https://github.com/crguezl/vuejs-components-github-profile-card/tree/solution) if you have doubts

-### Component github-user-card
+### Writing the Component github-user-card

 * [ ] Create the `index.html` with HTML initial template (Emmet !)
 * [ ] Add CDNs for [Semantic UI](#semantic-ui), [Vue](https://es.vuejs.org/v2/guide/installation.html#CDN) and [Axios](#axios)